 - After germination, your first job is to continue spraying to maintain moisture.
 Spray twice a day and keep it up for the next 3 to 4 weeks.
 Remember, you can’t wet the soil; just keep it moist.

-- When the plants grow second set of leaves (first set grows while sprouting out), it’s time to select the most robust plant between the two.
+- When the plants grow a second set of leaves (the first set grows while sprouting out), it’s time to select the most robust plant between the two.
 By this time, the average length of sprout should be about 3 inches.
 Snip the smaller and weaker ones for the better growth of the other.

 - Your healthier plant should be transplanted to a growing bag which you would fill with 80% garden raised bed soil and keep it under direct sun.
 Continue spraying twice a day, and the tomato plant will stay happily in this bag one month more.

 - Tomato seedlings need direct sunlight for a couple of hours a day.
 During the winter, they don’t get that much from the sun because of the short day.
 Artificial plant lighting makes it simple to deliver 14-16 hours of light each day.
 Hang the grow light just a few inches above the plantlet and adjust the height as the plants grow not to burn them.